Xilinx/mlir-aie/tutorials/tutorial-6/README.md

 (1) Use the packet switched logical flow operator `AIE.packet_flow` instead of the circuit switched flow operator `AIE.flow`

-(2) Configure the source tile DMA to encapsulate the buffer data into packets using the `AIE.dmaBdPacket` operation
+(2) Configure the source tile DMA to encapsulate the buffer data into packets using the `AIE.dma_bd_packet` operation

 The packet switched flow operator is declared much like the circuit switched flow operator with the following syntax:
 ```